redhat-performance/jetlag/docs/troubleshooting.md

 Other things to look at:

-1) Check the disk name (default in jetlag is /dev/sda, but it could be sdb, sdl, etc.), depending on how the machine's disks are configured.
+1) Check the disk name (default in Jetlag is /dev/sda, but it could be sdb, sdl, etc.), depending on how the machine's disks are configured.
 Verify where OCP is being installed and booted up compared to jetlag's default disk name.

-2) Did the machine boot the virtual media (management interface, i.e., idrac for Dell machines)?
+2) Did the machine boot the virtual media (management interface, i.e., iDRAC for Dell machines)?
 If the virtual media did not boot, it is most likely a *boot order* issue.
-Three other things to consider, however less common, are: 1) An old firmware that requires an idrac/bmc reset, 2) the DNS settings in the bmc cannot resolve the bastion, and 3) Check for subnet address collision in your local inventory file.
+Three other things to consider, however less common, are: 1) An old firmware that requires an iDRAC/bmc reset, 2) the DNS settings in the bmc cannot resolve the bastion, and 3) Check for subnet address collision in your local inventory file.

 ## Network pre-configuration